-Stevia Is Safe For The Whole Family
+Stevia Is Safe for The Whole Family

-Children, women who are pregnant and people with diabetes may wonder about using stevia as part of their daily diet.
+Children, women who are pregnant or nursing and people with diabetes may wonder about using stevia as part of their daily diet.
 Rest assured.
 Experts agree that stevia is safe for everyone and brings many benefits to the table:

 - Stevia is naturally sourced from the stevia plant.

 - Stevia is zero calorie so it allows for the enjoyment of sweet tastes without unwanted calories.

 - Stevia can help lower blood glucose when used to displace sugar, carbohydrates and calories in foods that are consumed for their reduced sugar and reduced calories.

 - Stevia on its own provides no glycemic load and has no effect on blood sugar or insulin levels.

 - Stevia is safe and suitable for the whole family, no matter the age or life stage.